ghpv/dbcsql/package/files/README.md

 Only a single contract should be supplied at a time.

 Currently, only recent postgres syntax is supported - each operation outputted assumes it will be used in postgres database, in some version that supports having plain SQL operations within the functions.
+Additionally, please note that only `UTF-8` encoding is supported, if you are getting weird characters please check whether you are using `UTF-8`.

 ## Context